Quickshell

 }

-The id property compared to normal properties
+The `id` property compared to normal properties

-The id property isn’t really a property, and dosen’t do anything other than expose the object to the current file.
+The id property isn’t really a property, and doesn’t do anything other than expose the object to the current file.
 It is only called a property because it uses very similar syntax to one, and is the only exception to standard property definition rules.
 The name id is always reserved for the id property.

-Property access scopes
+Link Property access scopes

 Properties are “in scope” and usable in two cases.